 TVA's public and agency involvement includes a public notice and a 30-day public review of the Draft EA.
-The availability of the Draft EA was announced in newspapers that serve the Greene County area, and the Draft EA was posted on TVA's Web site.
+The availability of the Draft EA was announced in the Greenville Sun, a newspaper that serves the Greene County area, and the Draft EA was posted on TVA's Web site.
 TVA's agency involvement included notification of the availability of the Draft EA to local, state, and federal agencies and federally recognized tribes as part of the review.
 Chapter 5 provides a list of agencies, tribes, and organizations notified of the availability of the Draft EA.
+Comments were accepted from July 3, 2018 through August 3, 2018 via U.S. postal mail and e-mail.